 About Cork Airport (ORK)

-Cork Airport, in the southwest of Ireland, is one of the country's busiest airports, second only in passenger numbers to Dublin Airport.
-Our Cork Airport Guide includes information on terminal facilities, transport options and nearby hotels.
+Cork Airport, in the southwest of Ireland, is one of the country's busiest airports in terms of passenger numbers.
+Our Cork Airport guide includes information on terminal facilities, transport options and nearby hotels.

 The airport information desk is located on the lower level, in the arrivals hall.

-From Cork city, take the N27 southbound.
-From the south (Kinsale), take the R600 northbound.
+From Cork city, take the N27 southbound then take the first exit at Airport Roundabout.
+From the south (Kinsale), take the R600 northbound then take the first exit at Airport Roundabout.
 These routes run directly past the airport site.